-How should you answer the job interview question "What sets you apart from other applicants?
+As a job seeker, how should you answer one of the common interview question "What sets you apart from other candidates?

-Did you know that for every job vacancy posted, there are
+Did you know that for every job opportunity posted, there are

-This screening process can be done either through good old-fashioned assessment tests given to all the candidates to answer on the day of the interview, phone interviews or via tricky questions like “What sets you apart from other applicants?”
+This screening process can be done either through good old-fashioned assessment tests given to all the job seeker to answer on the day of the interview, phone interviews or via tricky questions like “What sets you apart from other applicants?”